Enriching the Sportkaart Data with New Events

 Notes I made while working on the data enrichment task

-Cleaning Up the Raw Data
+Cleaning Up the Incoming Data

-More on that in this issue →
+More about that in this issue →

-Merging the Datasets
+Combining the Datasets

 Before and after of the buttons

-Step 2: Rethinking the Layout
+Rethinking the Layout

 Digital sketch of a new layout